 Reliability of network operations is critical.
-IF-IMV will need to support reliable communications, as well as reliable implementations and deployments of TNCSs and IMVs.
+IF-IMV must support reliable communications, as well as reliable implementations and deployments of TNCSs and IMVs.
 For example, it should be possible for vendors to implement redundancy features.

 g.
 Easy to use and implement